Second and Third Charge Bridging Loans

 What are second and third charge bridging loans?

-Third charge bridging loans are when you already have two other loans secured against an asset.
-In the case of a property, you could have a mortgage on it and a secured loan already.
+Third-charge bridging loans are when you already have two other loans secured against an asset.
+In the case of a property, you could already have a mortgage and a secured loan.
 If you take out another loan secured against it, that’s your third charge.
 As with the second charge loan, it takes less priority to the first loan and then also the second.

-Third charge bridging loans are difficult to apply for successfully.
-If you manage to secure one, you may find that the rates are very high and the other terms are exceptionally strict – an area a specialist bridging finance broker could offer advice.
+Third-charge bridging loans are difficult to apply for successfully.
+If you manage to secure one, you may find that the rates are very high and the other terms exceptionally strict—an area in which a specialist bridging finance broker could offer advice.

 Both types can be used for a variety of purposes, have short terms (usually around 12 months) and don’t always need monthly repayments.